ymolists/website/src/routes/blog/github-codespaces.md

 excerpt: Today, GitHub announced the private beta of GitHub Codespaces, which provide container-based dev environments for GitHub projects.
 image: gh-cs-bg.jpg
 slug: github-codespaces
-subtitle: A Milestone for Automated Development Environments
+subtitle: A Milestone for Automated Developer environments
 title: GitHub Codespaces, Welcome to the Party!
 ---